khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 * Get a better idea of how people do science, and how to distinguish between bad and good science
 * See how neuroscience relates to broader questions in biology, psychology, sociology, and maybe even philosophy

+> 💡 If you are taking this course as a "Major-level-equivalent" course, or if you are a pre-health student, note that your goals are slightly different.
+On top of everything above, you need to learn how to work with information sources and enter new unfamiliar areas of knowledge without fear (Google, Wikipedia, free textbooks); learn to find scientific literature (GoogleScholar, Pubmed); learn to read scientific literature, and learn some actual details of what happens in the brains (mechanisms, terminology, etc.) If you want to talk more about that, please come to office hours 🙂

 ## Course Logistics

 **Instructor:** Arseny Khakhalin (pronounced: ar-SEH-ny ha-HA-leen; ipa: ɑr'sʲenʲi xa'xalʲin); [khakhalin@bard.edu](mailto:khakhalin@bard.edu)